tonethar/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 ---

 ## III.
 Submission
-- Submit both the prototype and the form to myCourses before the dropbox closes.
+- Submit both the prototype and the public ("All of RIT") link to the feedback form to myCourses before the dropbox closes.
-  - note: if the prototype is written in Figma or Google Slides, you will submit a working link that is public
+- Note: if the prototype is written in Figma or Google Slides, you will submit a working link that is public

 ---